oisanjaya/prettier-plugin-pascal/README.md

 ## Development

-The plugin uses a precompiled Tree-sitter Pascal WebAssembly parser.
+The plugin uses a precompiled tree-sitter-pascal pinned at [v0.11.0.9e9f070 release](https://github.com/jimmckeeth/tree-sitter-pascal/releases/download/v0.11.0-9e9f070/tree-sitter-pascal.wasm) WebAssembly parser.
 The parser binary is bundled into the published package, so users do not need to install or compile the Pascal grammar separately.

 The project can be built with: